cadenzaflow/cadenzaflow-docs-static/get-started/content/spring-boot/model.md

 ## Create Process Application

-We recommend to declare the process application in your Camunda Spring Boot application, which gives additional configuration possibilities and will help us in the current demo to catch the "post-deploy" event to start the process instance at that point.
+We recommend to declare the process application in your CadenzaFlow Spring Boot application, which gives additional configuration possibilities and will help us in the current demo to catch the "post-deploy" event to start the process instance at that point.

 To declare the process application, just add the `@EnableProcessApplication` annotation on your `WebappExampleProcessApplication` class and put the empty `processes.xml` file in the
 `src/main/resources/META-INF` folder.
-The file is required by the Camunda Engine for every process application, but in our case it will stay empty.
+The file is required by the CadenzaFlow Engine for every process application, but in our case it will stay empty.

 ## Start a Process Instance after Process Application has been Deployed

 The next step consists of starting a process instance from our process application class.
-For this, we will process `PostDeployEvent`, which is fired as soon as our process application has been deployed to the Camunda engine.
+For this, we will process `PostDeployEvent`, which is fired as soon as our process application has been deployed to the CadenzaFlow engine.

 ```java
 ...